xiph/flac/man/flac.md

  	.aif+one character) in the current directory.

 `flac abc.flac --force` or `flac abc.flac -f`
-:	This one's a little tricky: because flac defaults to encode mode
+:	Recompresses, keeping metadata like tags.
+The syntax is a little
-	(you have to specify -d to decode), this command actually recompresses abc.flac back to abc.flac.
-To prevent against accidental overwrites, flac requires \--force or shortform -f to force overwriting.
-It will then write a temporary file, which afterwards replaces the old abc.flac (provided flac has write access to that file).
+	tricky: this is an *encoding* command (which is the default: you need to specify -d for decoded output), and will thus want to output the file abc.flac - which already exists. flac will require the \--force or shortform -f option to overwrite an existing file.
+Recompression will first write a temporary file, which afterwards replaces the old abc.flac (provided flac has write access to that file).
-	Why would you want to do this?
-It allows you to recompress an existing FLAC file with (usually) higher compression options or a newer version of FLAC and preserve all the metadata like tags too.
+	The above example uses default settings.
+More often, recompression is combined with a different - usually higher - compression option.
  	Note: If the FLAC file does not end with .flac - say, it is abc.fla
-	- then a new abc.flac will be created and the old kept, just like for an uncompressed input file.
+	- the -f is not needed: A new abc.flac will be created and the old kept, just like for an uncompressed input file.

 `flac --tag-from-file="ALBUM=albumtitle.txt" -T "ARTIST=Queen" *.wav`
 :	Encode every .wav file in the directory and add some tags.
 Every
 	file will get the same set of tags.
-	Warning: Will wipe all existing tags, when when the input file is (Ogg) FLAC - not just those listed.
+	Warning: Will wipe all existing tags, when the input file is (Ogg) FLAC - not just those tags listed in the option.
 Use the metaflac utility to tag FLAC files.

 `flac --keep-foreign-metadata-if-present abc.wav`
 :	FLAC files can store non-audio chunks of input WAVE/AIFF/RF64/W64